 If your family no longer meets the criteria, Surrey's Finance Team will inform your childcare provider and you will stop being eligible to claim the extra hours.
 However, there will be a grace period until the start of the next funded period to give you the opportunity to regain employment.
 Your childcare provider will be able to check this for you on Surrey's Funded Early Education Portal.
 If your circumstances change during the grace period you can reapply again and continue to receive the extra hours.

 You will still be able to receive the universal 15 hours of Funded early education and childcare for 3 and 4 year olds even if you are no longer eligible for the extended entitlement.

 If I am eligible when can my child start to receive the extended entitlement?

-If your child is eligible the earliest they will be able to receive the funding is the term after they turn three.
-These terms are set by the Department of Education rather than following school term dates.
+If your child is eligible the earliest they will be able to receive the funding is the funded period after they turn three.
+These periods are set by the Department of Education rather than following school term dates.

 |Child born between||Can receive the funded hours from|

 |1 January 2016 to 31 March 2016||April 2019 (Summer)|

 |1 April 2016 to 31 August 2016||September 2019 (Autumn)|